A crab clutches a cotton swab it found on a beach.

 Looking for the Source

-There are two main ways we can begin to tackle the trash and plastics problem, according to Siegler.
-First, we can design new plastics and new plastic products that are either biodegradable or more recyclable.
+Siegler suggests two other ways to tackle the problem.
+First, design new plastics and new plastic products.
+They must be biodegradable or more recyclable, however.